Webinar 4.Interpreting Data and Making Decisions

 is not addressed

-Henry’s teacher says that Henry is not progressing in his phonemic awareness and letter-sound identification skills.
+early. | Henry’s teacher says that Henry is not progressing in his phonemic awareness and letter-sound identification skills.
 Henry’s peers have mastered these areas and are using a different set of materials.
 Henry’s teacher is feeling frustrated about Henry’s low rate of progress. |

 Does the problem exist?